faudio/faudio/doc/Build and install.md

 FIXME

-On some system (notably MinGW) we additionally require Boost Thread and Boost Atomic.
+On some system (notably MinGW) we additionally require Boost.Thread and Boost.Atomic.
 Other platforms use C++0x standard library for atomic operations and threads.
 Note that Boost.Atomic is not part of the official Boost distribution while Boost.Thread is.

-#### Boost Lockfree
+#### Boost.Lockfree

-Boost Lockfree is required on all systems.
+Boost.Lockfree is required on all systems.
 It is not part of the official Boost distribution.

 #### Portaudio